 If you are troubled by this issue, try clearing the Cache from the Camera app, wiping cache partition data, and updating the firmware.
 If that doesn’t help, consider restoring factory settings on your device.

 You can also try Gcam ports for your device and go with them.
 Usually, they bring better results than the stock camera app.
-It shouldn’t be hard getting and installing modded Google Camera APK.
+It shouldn’t be hard to get and install the modded Google Camera APK.

 13. OK Google not working